Speaker’s Short Bio

 R “Ray” Wang is the Principal Analyst, Founder, and Chairman of Silicon Valley based Constellation Research, Inc. He’s also the author of the popular business strategy and technology blog “A Software Insider’s Point of View”.
 With viewership in the 10’s of millions of page views a year, his blog provides insight into how disruptive technologies and new business models such as digital transformation impact brands, enterprises, and organizations.
 Wang has held executive roles in product, marketing, strategy, and consulting at companies such as Forrester Research, Oracle, PeopleSoft, Deloitte, Ernst & Young, and Johns Hopkins Hospital.

-His new book Disrupting Digital Business will be published by Harvard Business Review Press and globally available in Spring of 2015.
-The book shares provides insights on why 52% of the Fortune 500 have been merged, acquired, gone bankrupt, or fallen off the list since 2000.
+His new book Disrupting Digital Business, published by Harvard Business Review Press and globally available in Spring of 2015, provides insights on why 52% of the Fortune 500 have been merged, acquired, gone bankrupt, or fallen off the list since 2000.
 In fact, this impact of digital disruption is real.
 However, it’s not the technologies that drive this change.
 It’s a shift in how new business models are created.

 Wang is a prominent and dynamic keynote speaker and research analyst working with clients on digital, artificial intelligence, innovation, business model design, engagement strategies, customer experience, matrix commerce, and big data.